Client SDKs

 });Python

-pip install atlas-softpos
+pip install kepa

 # or

-poetry add atlas-softpos
+poetry add kepa

 # or

-from atlas_softpos import Atlas
+from kepa import Kepa

 api_key=os.environ["ATLAS_API_KEY"],